PeterTsungYu/dev_iot/README_PID.md

 #### PID loops
 ![pid_img_0](https://i.imgur.com/rHLQgGv.png)

 Besides some basic parameters like Kp, Ki, and kd, other parameters are introduced to have a more comprehensive control strategy.
 In this PID control framework, you could adjust the following parameters.
+(You could locate these parameters in the code file, [PIDsim.py](https://github.com/PeterTsungYu/dev_iot/blob/dev/PIDsim.py).)
 - Setpoint (SP)
 - Minimum Manipulated Value (MVmin)
 - Maximum Manipulated Value (MVmax)